 - Kappa Delta Epsilon honorary

-- Professional experience through Teacher Candidate clinical experiences and involvement in Alabama’s only collegiate chapter of the Alabama Association for School Curriculum and Development (AASCD)
+- Involvement in Alabama’s only collegiate chapter of the Alabama Association for School Curriculum and Development (AASCD)

 Elementary, Secondary, and P–12 Teachers

 In order to teach in public schools in Alabama, you must earn a bachelor’s degree, complete an approved educator preparation program, and be certified.
 At Huntingdon, students majoring in Elementary Education also complete requirements to apply for certification for Collaborative Special Education (K–6), thus preparing them to teach in kindergarten-through-sixth-grade classrooms and to teach K–6 students with special needs.
 Secondary educators are prepared to teach at the middle school or high school levels (Grades 6–12) in specific subject areas.
 P–12 educators are prepared to teach a subject (music or physical education) throughout the spectrum of age groups, from pre-school through Grade 12.

 Elementary Educator Preparation